Upstream Innovation: a guide to packaging solutions

 By Laura Collacott, Freelance Editor, Ellen MacArthur Foundation on May 26, 2022

 In 2018, Collins Dictionary named ‘single-use’ as its word of the year as the world woke up to the plastic pollution crisis.
-Single-use plastics have come to epitomise our take-make-waste linear economy, and as global awareness has grown, ‘no excuse for single-use’ has become a common refrain.
+Single-use plastics have come to epitomise our take-make-waste linear economyAn economy in which finite resources are extracted to make products that are used - generally not to their full potential - and then thrown away ('take-make-waste')., and as global awareness has grown, ‘no excuse for single-use’ has become a common refrain.
 From straws and plastic bags to disposable coffee cups and takeaway cartons, retailers and their customers have been looking for ways to reduce consumption of disposable plastics.

 A shift to compostable packaging – products made from biodegradable materials that can, if handled properly, be returned to the earth after use – appears to be an intuitive solution, particularly for the food industry.
 And a popular one.
 Vegware, a UK-based supplier of plant-based, compostable packaging, saw its sales increase by 53% in 2019 and a further 43% in 2020.
 In Canada, fast food chain KFC has committed to make all its consumer-facing packaging home compostable by 2025.

 These trends are echoed in Europe, North America, and Asia and look set to continue.
 Research by Future Market Insights suggests that global sales of compostable foodservice packaging will reach USD 19.9 billion in 2022 and USD 28.8 billion by 2029, with the Asia-Pacific region the fastest growth area thanks to government policies to stem the tide of plastic pollution.

 The term compostable is often confused with the terms biodegradable and bio-based.
 This can lead to some solutions being mishandled and their environmental impacts miscommunicated.
 These terms can be distinguished as follows: